Sibiu Stock Exchange: First failed merger proposal 2006

-Failing to absorb the Sibiu Exchange, Bucharest Stock Exchange (BVB) announced in June 2007 that it planed to open its own derivatives market in the near future.
+Failing to absorb the Sibiu Exchange, Bucharest Stock Exchange (BVB) announced in June 2007 that it planned to open its own derivatives market in the near future.
 BVB has long announced plans to start its own derivative products based on its main composite indices: BET, BET-C, and BET-FI, (there is also a ROTX index, listed on the Vienna Stock Exchange).
 Eventually they might adopt currencies, stock index, and bonds as future underlying assets for their planned derivatives.
 Until then, The Sibex - Sibiu Stock Exchange will still be seen as Romania's one and only powerful derivative marketplace.

 Growth 2007-2014

 In January 2008, Sibiu Exchange became a member of the Association of Futures Markets International organization which gathers stock exchanges and other financial entities in Europe, Asia, South America and Africa.

 January 2010, Sibiu Monetary Financial and Commodities Exchange (SMFCE) had officially launched the regulated spot market and its shares were admitted to trading on the regulated market administered by SMFCE.

 March, 2011, Sibiu Exchange changed its name into Sibex - Sibiu Stock Exchange (Sibex).
 Also the new logo of the company was launched, representing 7 Transylvanian cities, signifying the meeting place for the investors who choose to turn their ideas into money.
 The new logo represents the local tradition of exchange and seriousness.

 In 2013, Sibex signs the partnership agreement with OPCOM (Romanian Gas and Electricity Market Operator) for the development and launching of the power derivatives on Sibex financial derivatives regulated market.

 Sibex started to trade futures contract on US stocks, for the first time in Romania.

-In February 2014, Sibex signed the partnership agreement with ATHEX Group incorporating: the Provision of clearing services from ATHEX Group’s Clearing House “ATHEXClear” under EMIR requirements, use of ATHEX Group multi-exchange trading platform (OASIS) by SIBEX along with ATHEX and Cyprus Stock Exchange, use of XNET services, thus offering access to global markets.
+In February 2014, Sibex signed the partnership agreement with ATHEX Group incorporating: the provision of clearing services from ATHEXClear under EMIR requirements, use of ATHEX Group multi-exchange trading platform (OASIS) by SIBEX along with ATHEX and Cyprus Stock Exchange, use of XNET services, thus offering access to global markets.

 In December 2014, Sibex finalizes the project regarding the connection of the derivatives market to a Central Counterparty- ATHEXClear, as well as the migration of the derivatives market to a new trading system.
 This project is by far, the most important project related to the infrastructure of SIBEX-Sibiu Stock Exchange.

 Sibex activity is managed by a Board of Directors whose Chairman is Mr. Galatanu Ovidiu Dan.

 The executive management is run by Mr. Petru Ovidiu as Chief Executive Officer.